isomerpages/moe-kuochuanprespri/_about-us/Student Matters/Sexuality Education Programmes.md

 9\.
 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form attached in Parents Gateway.

 10\.
-Parents can contact the school at 6259 5396 or email to [kcpps@moe.edu.sg (mailto:kcpps@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.
+Parents can contact the school at 6259 5396 or email to [School Email](kcpps@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.

-11\.
-Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.